jinalex/jinalex.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Alex.
-I grew up in Mississauga, Canada and now I spend my time learning about programming, film, startups, and cities.
+I grew up in Mississauga, Canada and now I spend my time learning about programming, startups, and business.

 ## FAQs